INRIM/vlanman/docs/radius.md

 # FreeRADIUS and MySQL configuration

 Unfortunately, [FreeRADIUS](https://freeradius.org/)'s documentation is quite poor.
-The configuration on this page was taken from several different source, and, in some parts, it can be improved.
+The configuration on this page was taken from different sources, and it can be improved.

 This guide assumes an [Ubuntu Server 20.04 LTS](https://ubuntu.com/server) distribution, but it can be easily applied to any other distribution.

 ## General architecture

 FreeRADIUS is used as an AAA server for the network equipment.
 The data is provided by:

 - A MySQL database, for Mac address authentication;
 - A LDAP directory, for optional 802.1x authentication with EAP.
 This guide assumes tha the LDAP server is already installed and configured.

 ## MySQL configuration

 Install MySQL server

 ```bash
 sudo apt install mysql-server
 ```

 Then add a database and a user for FreeRADIUS, by typing the following commands in the `mysql` shell as `root` user:

 ```sql
 CREATE DATABASE radius;
 CREATE USER 'radius'@'localhost' IDENTIFIED BY 'password';